-Students are required to complete an Australian Nationally Accredited First Aid and CPR training course prior to commencing your first professional experience placement, or by week 12 of the first teaching period, whichever comes first.
+Students are required to complete an Australian Nationally Accredited First Aid and CPR training course.

 First Aid and CPR certificates from Queensland Health facilities (Non-Accredited Training Provider) and online courses are not accepted.
 Students must attend the training course in person.
 First Aid and CPR Certificates provided by Non-Accredited Training Providers will not be accepted.

 It is the student's responsibility to meet the costs of an Accredited First Aid and CPR course.

 You will be required to register on your first visit to the National Hand Hygiene Initiative website.
 Please register as a student and select the Student Health Practitioners Module (e.g all students) training package.
 The module should take approximately 15-30 minutes to complete.

 After completing the learning package and correctly answering all of the quiz questions a completion certificate will be emailed to you.
 Please provide a copy of the certificate to the Professional Experience Placement Unit.
 You should retain a copy of the certificate in your professional portfolio to take with you to your professional experience placement.

 To undertake a clinical observation or placement in the JCU Clinics at the Clinical Practice Building students must complete additional requirements as listed below: